Rinalpatel21/CLlUqAi7OvalF1k3/README.md

 ### Logistic Regression Generalized Well on Test Data
 The Logistic Regression model demonstrated strong generalization capability, meaning its performance remained consistent between training and testing datasets.

-- Training and testing metrics were closely aligned, indicating **low variance** and minimal overfitting.
+- Training and testing metrics were closely aligned, indicating minimal overfitting.
-- The model captured the underlying relationship between survey responses and customer happiness without memorizing training data patterns.
 - Stable recall and precision across datasets showed the model can reliably predict outcomes on unseen data.
 - This consistency makes the model suitable for real-world deployment where new customer responses continuously arrive.